kamran-rdx/collage-code/README.md

 # collage-code
-this is my first repository
+This is my first repository
+Auther- Md kamran Ali